muggy8/improbable/have-and-havenot/U5fsaQzI.md

 This answer from Phanna made me feel bittersweet.

-I was happy to know that Phanna was back on my side now but I felt bitter for the time we spent earlier with Phanna barely caring for my goals.
+I was happy to know that Phanna was, at least for now, back on my side, but, I felt bitter for the time we spent earlier when Phanna barely cared about my goals.

 But judging from Phanna's hesitant expression and actions, I'm sure they knew this as well.

-But having Phanna throw me for a loop once, I wasn't as ready to just go along with whatever Phanna wanted this time around.
+But having Phanna throwing me around once, I wasn't as ready to just go along with whatever Phanna wanted this time around.

 "Let's... make a compromise," I said hesitantly.
 "After what happened before, I'm not as willing to just trust you completely just as you are suspicious of me.
 That said, I can agree to teach you what I can about Influence and in exchange, you help me in whatever way you can in terms of saving my daughter Hickory.
 If we can successfully prevent my daughter's fate or if you can master the art of manipulating Influence then I shall teach you the Summoning Ritual.
 Sounds fair right?"

-"I guess that's only fair," Phanna said looking a little dissatisfied or maybe disappointing.
+"I guess that's only fair," Phanna said looking a little dissatisfied or maybe disappointed.

 Is Phanna being reasonable? this was a rather surprising development as I was half expecting Phanna to keep pressing the issue.